Finite-Sample and Distribution-Free Fair Classification: Optimal Trade-off Between Excess Risk and Fairness, and the Cost of Group-Blindness: A Unified Framework with Binary Sensitive Attributes

-for some real coefficients $\{\kappa_j\in\R:j\in[m]\}$, a set of expectations $\{\E_j:j\in[m]\}$ conditioned on the sensitive attributes and a bounded function $\phi^G:\R^d\times[2]\rightarrow\R$, depending on the fairness notions.
-Note that $\risk(f^G)=p_Y+\E\big(1-2\eta^G(X,A)\big)f^G(X,A)$ is linear in $f^G$, therefore Problem~\eqref{eq:bayes_obj} is a convex optimization problem with respect to $f^G$ and we can express the Bayes optimal $\alpha$-fair classifier explicitly.
-Similar results have also been proved in the literature \citep{corbett2017algorithmic, menon2018cost, schreuder2021classification,zeng2022bayes} for various specific scenarios and fairness notions.
-Here we state the problem in a different form and provide a more unified and compact expression for the Bayes optimal classifier.
-The Bayes optimal $\alpha$-fair classifier with multi-class sensitive attributes will be studied in Section~\ref{sec:extension}.
+where $\{\kappa_j\in\R:j\in[m]\}$ are coefficients, $\E_j$ are expectations conditioned on sensitive attributes, and $\phi^G:\R^d\times[2]\rightarrow\R$ is a bounded function determined by fairness notions. \end{Definition} Equation \eqref{eq_unfairness_characterization} expresses the unfairness measure in two different forms.
+The first form can be estimated via sample averages and is essential for finite-sample, distribution-free fairness control, while the second reveals the optimal adjustment direction for unconstrained classifiers and is crucial for characterizing and estimating the Bayes optimal fair classifier. {Related works \citep{chen2024posthoc,zeng2024bayes,xian2024unified} also proposed general formulations but emphasize different aspects. \cite{chen2024posthoc} and \cite{xian2024unified} consider only the first form.
+Therefore, \cite{chen2024posthoc} only provides incomplete characterizations of the Bayes optimal classifier and relies on empirical risk minimization for estimation. \cite{zeng2024bayes} focuses on the second form, limiting the tightness of fairness control, see Section \ref{sec:numerical} for details.}

-Leveraging the rewritten formulation of $\U(f^G)$ in \eqref{eq_unfairness_characterization}, we obtain in Proposition~\ref{prop:bayes_binary} the closed-form solution for the Bayes optimal $\alpha$-fair classifier, which turns out to be a simple translation of the unconstrained Bayes optimal classifier.
+Since $\risk(f^G)=p_Y+\E\big(1-2\eta^G(X,A)\big)f^G(X,A)$ and $\U(f^G)$ in \eqref{eq_unfairness_characterization} are convex in $f^G$, Problem~\eqref{eq:bayes_obj} is convex in $f^G$.
+Proposition \ref{prop:bayes_binary} gives an explicit expression for the Bayes optimal $\alpha$-fair classifier, which is a translation of the unconstrained Bayes optimal classifier.
+The case with multi-class sensitive attributes is studied in Section A of the supplement.